Carbowix/CodeRun/README.md

 yarn install
 ```

-- Add your Supabase and Next-Auth details to `.env.example` (don't forget to rename `.env` obviously)
+- Add your Supabase, Next-Auth, and Judge0 Compiler details to `.env.example` (don't forget to rename `.env` obviously)

 - Push and generate the prisma schema